Skip to main content

 Understanding Item Availability and Conflicts

-Written by Erik Dreyer
+Written by Sierra Burton

 Item availability and conflicts are calculated down to the minute so you will always know when you do, and don’t, have inventory available.

 An item's "in-use" time is used to determine availability and check for conflicts.
-"In-use" time is informed by the contract's Line Item Group(s) start and end date(s), while others may be the delivery drop-off and pickup logistics.
+The in-use window is set by the earliest start and latest end across the whole project: the Line Item Group start and end dates, plus any delivery drop-off and pickup logistics.

 So, let’s see it in action.
 After creating a new project you will create a line item group — we’ll call it Ballroom A. Ballroom A is going to be used all day on March 15th through the end of March 16th so you would see something similar to this: